 Tues Feb.
-13Class 9: Motivating Individual Performance (HSC Class #1)
+19Class 9: Motivating Individual Performance (HSC Class #1)

-We start with the central topic of motivation, introducing multiple behavioral theories (e.g. needs, goal-setting, expectancy, cognitive evaluation), and applying them to the case "Teena Lerner: Dividing the Pie at Rx Capital".
+We start with the central topic of motivation, introducing multiple behavioral theories (e.g. needs, goal-setting, expectancy, cognitive evaluation) and applying them to the case.

 - 1. What motivates Teena Lerner, during her early career and in founding the hedge fund Rx Capital? - 2.
 What did Lerner want to establish at Rx Capital, in terms of strategy, organizational culture, and motivating employees? - 3.
 Is the compensation system at Rx Capital well-aligned with the firm's strategy?
 With the goals Lerner wants to set for employees?
 With the organizational culture and other management policies? - 4.
-What compensation decisions should Lerner make for 2004?
+What compensation decisions should Lerner make for the upcoming year?
 What about the underperforming employee?
 Could her current situation have been avoided and, if so, how?